 After about a month, this is what a done batch looks like:

 As you can see, almost all of the fish is gone.
 The microbes have chewed them to the bone.

 The liquid has a golden brown color and a fermented smell like that of fish sauce.
 To some people though, fish sauce may not have the best smell of them all.
 But for some others, it is not that bad and is still bearable.

-With this liquid fertilizer done, you can dilute it at a 1:100 or 1:100 ratio to spray on plants.
+With this liquid fertilizer done, you can dilute it at a 1:100 or 1:200 ratio to spray on plants.
 For example, for 100 ml of fish EM we can mix it in 10 liters of water.
 Spraying can be done in the late afternoon when it's cooler to avoid leaf burn.

 Share or pin this post!